-Ultimate Koi Clay has taken the time and effort researching to find the best source of calcium bentonite clay.
+Ultimate Koi Clay has taken the time and effort researching and testing samples from dozens of mines to find the best source of calcium bentonite clay.
 You can be assured that Ultimate Koi Clay has been laboratory tested to confirm it will provide the proper minerals for your fish when used according to our dosing instructions.

 What our Customers have to Say